-Do you notice that when you juice an apple it turns brown almost immediately?
+Have you ever noticed that when you juice an apple it turns brown almost immediately?
 Rapid oxidation occurs due to the high-speed spinning of your centrifugal juicer.
-When you use a high-speed juicer, chances are you cannot keep your juice for longer than 24 hours, even in the fridge.
+When you use a high-speed juicer, I recommend that you drink the juice within 24 hours.

 When extracting your juice using a centrifugal juicer, oxygen is introduced into the juice more rapidly, thereby causing the iron molecules in the apple to oxidize.
 Nope, oxidation is not caused by heat as most people think.

 Oxidation and juice spoilage is much reduced when you extract using a masticating juicer as there is no high-speed revolution involved.
 A bio-chemist juice lover once told me that he estimated loss of nutrients by about 4% every 24 hours, using a masticating juicer.
 4% loss a day is acceptable by me, if I can save time by juicing ahead.
+My juice usually can keep for up to 72 hours when stored properly in the fridge.
 Can’t say that with the centrifugal juicer, though.

 Whether you’re using a high-speed or slow juicer, you can further delay juice oxidation.
 The next time you juice any fruits with high iron content, thinly slice a few pieces of lemon (with peel) and alternately feed them into your juicer with the other fruit slices.
 This not only helps delay oxidation, the lemon also enhances the taste and absorption rate of the nutrients in your juice.